S-pk/S-pk/README.md

 - 👋 Hi, I’m @S-pk
 - 👀 I’m interested in JSON and Python.
-- 🌱 I’m currently learning Python little by little, and I am about 95% done with JSON.
+- 🌱 I’m currently learning...something.
 - 💞️ I’m looking to collaborate on really nothing.
-- 📫 How to reach me is...
+- 📫 How to reach me is...nothing.